 How soon can I be seen for a Consultation?

-To schedule a consultation please phone us – We will fit you in as soon as possible.
+To schedule a consultation please phone us.
+We will fit you in as soon as we are able.
 You can also be on a waiting list for an earlier appointment.

 What Payment Methods do you accept?